 These healthier, Flourless Mocha Brownies have a secret ingredient.
-Who knew the little ol’ bean was so versatile?
+Adding beans helped boost the protein without compromising flavor.

 I think it was about a year ago when I jotted down a recipe for the garbanzo bean brownies my sister had made and raved about.
 I was dubious.
 I humored her.
 I lost that scrap of paper with the recipe.
 No biggie.

-When the Sunday Supper theme of “Beantastic” came up, guess what came to mind?
+When the blog theme of “Beantastic” came up, guess what came to mind?
 Yes, I was ready to make a dessert with beans.
 Though I was not sure the family would be on board!
 I was going to keep it secret so they’d at least take a bite.

 I packed some goodies in my suitcase on a recent trip to Denver, including these bean brownies.
 I knew my sister, Katie, loved them (she’s a yoga instructor, crunchy granola type), but would my youngest sister give her approval?
 Yup, Maddy was definitely a fan.
 The gang at home sampled but I got the feeling they like my beanless brownies a tad better.

 The texture is dense and fudgy, maybe a touch different from your classic brownie, but without any clue that there was a can of beans used instead of flour.
 There is one caveat.
 I found them difficult to slice as they have a thin crumbly crust over the dense center.